Dynamic generation of GHZ states with coupled charge qubits

 \section{Dynamical generation of GHZ states}

-In this section we discuss the main results of our work, being the dynamical generation of a state with genuine multipartite entanglement, belonging to the GHZ class.
+In this section we discuss the main results of our work, being the dynamical generation of a state of three qubits with genuine multipartite entanglement, belonging to the GHZ class.
 The dynamics of the closed system is obtained by solving the Von Neumann equation for the density matrix operator $\hat{\rho}(t)$ ($\hbar=1$),

 Once the evolved density matrix $\hat{\rho}(t)$ is obtained, we calculate the population of states $\ket{000}$ and $\ket{111}$ via